bmc-eng/LLMFinancialAnalyst/readme.md

 Agentic model will have: Earnings direction, drivers of earnings analysis from industry reports, peer group analysis, stock valuation model.
 This will make a prediction on the whether the stock is valued correctly.

+The system is implemented in BQuant Enterprise, Bloomberg's cloud based analytics solution.

 ## Research Objectives
 To build on the work of Kim et al (2024), Xu et al (2025), Zhang, Zhao et al (2024) to produce a multi-agentic financial analyst system that is backtested and creates long-term (3 month) investment decisions.

 ## Running the Project
-This project requires Bloomberg Lab for Enterprise to run.
+This project requires BQuant Enterprise to run.
 It will require Textual Analytics for the News datasets, Signal Lab for the Portfolio Analytics and access to Bedrock.

 ## Deliverables
 The deliverables for this project are:

 - A series of Jupyter Notebooks highlighting the research and steps used to construct the models:
+    - 01 - Introduction -> Introduction to the project and code to install key libraries depending on if this is run for analysis or strategy construction
-    - 01A - PIT datasets -> This is used to get all of the point-in-time financial data
+    - 01A - Financial Datasets -> This is used to get all of the point-in-time financial data, data needed for the analytics and strategy evaluation modules
-    - 01B - DataPacks -> This is used to get datasets needed to run the strategy backtester
+    - 01B - Open Source Models -> This is to cache the Huggingface open-source models in BQuant Enterprise S3 storage
+    - 01C - News Datasets -> Executes the request of Bloomberg News Headlines used for company trends analysis
+    - 02A - Open Source Strategy Construction -> Run the Strategy Construction process for open-source models
+    - 02B - Frontier Strategy Construction -> Run the Strategy Construction process to build trades for the Closed Source models
+    - 03A - Finetuning -> Fine-tuned model for predicting EPS
-    - 03A - Multi-GPU -> This generates the strategies from the open source LLMs
+    - 03B - Agentic Strategy Construction -> Construct the trade report for the Agentic Solution
+    - 04A - Analysis - Earning Estimates
+    - 04B - Analysis - Stock Recommendations

 - Data Module (requesters)
     - Data Requester to retrieve and process point-in-time financial statement and company reference datasets